WebAssembly/module-linking/proposals/module-linking/Binary.md

     0x00 i:instanceidx 0x03 e:exportidx      ->       (alias (instance $i) (global $e))
     0x00 i:instanceidx 0x05 e:exportidx      ->       (alias (instance $i) (module $e))
     0x00 i:instanceidx 0x06 e:exportidx      ->       (alias (instance $i) (instance $e))
-    0x01 0x04 m:moduleidx                    ->       (alias parent (module $m))
+    0x01 0x05 m:moduleidx                    ->       (alias parent (module $m))
     0x01 0x07 t:typeidx                      ->       (alias parent (type $t))
 ```

 **Validation**

 * Aliased instance indexes are all in bounds
-* Aliased instance export indices are in bounds relative to the instance
+* Aliased instance export indices are in bounds relative to the instance's
+  *locally-declared* (via module or instance type) list of exports
 * Export indices match the actual type of the export
-* Aliases append to the respective index space
+* Aliases append to the respective index space.
+* Parent aliases can only happen in submodules (not the top-level module) and
+  the index specifies is the entry, in the parent's raw index space, for that
+  item.

 ## Function section